 Almost 41% of the seasoned workforce in construction is expected to retire and leave the workforce by 2031.
-The Bureau of Labor Statistics (BLS) further reports that only 1.7% of construction workers were between 16-to and 19-years and less than 10% were under 25-years-old.
+The further reports that only 1.7% of construction workers were between 16-to and 19-years and less than 10% were under 25-years-old.
 With an aging workforce on its way to the retirement couch and very few skilled resources at hand, organizations need to widen the scope of their talent search.

 Organizations have realized that they must lower the barriers of entry and create a conducive work environment to take advantage of a skilled female workforce.
 This tips the balance in favor of women.

 The accelerating pace of technology adoption in the construction sector is another reason why I expect to see more women in the construction workforce.
 Construction technology is maturing rapidly, and its adoption is becoming critical to completing projects on time while maintaining cost efficiencies and regulatory compliance.